yuyizhong/mama-yogis/README.md

  *Contact Information *

-- Testing were performed on the phone number and email address in the last section of the main page (contact details) to ensure "call-able" and "mail-able".
+- Testings were performed on the phone number and email address in the last section of the main page (contact details) to ensure "call-able" and "mail-able".

   *Steps to test Telephone Number*

      - Navigate to Mama Yogis - Home Page and click the phone number in contact details section (Phone: +44 203 666 9898)

-  *Result*:
+  *Result:*

      - A window pop-out to suggest "Make a call from Samsung phone (active)".
      - It is as expected.